Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

-\nosection{Hyper-parameters} In our proposed \model{}, there are three hyper-parameters, i.e., EWC training epoch, trade-off coefficient $\lambda$, and the number of teacher models $Q$.
+In our proposed \model{}, there are three hyper-parameters, i.e., EWC training epoch, trade-off coefficient $\lambda$, and the number of teacher models $Q$.
 For the EWC training epoch, we investigate it in \{1, 2, 3, 4, 5\}.
 For $\lambda$, we investigate it in \{0.1, 0.5, 1, 10, 50\}.
 Based on empirical results, we set the EWC training epoch as 1 and $\lambda$ as 10 for the following experiments in this paper.
-We report empirical results in Appendix A. For $Q$, we investigate it in \{5, 10, 15, 20\} and finally set $Q=10$, since we observe that a larger number over 10 cannot significantly improve the overall performance of teacher models.
+We report empirical results in Section~\ref{sec:para}.
+For $Q$, we investigate it in \{5, 10, 15, 20\} and finally set $Q=10$, since we observe that a larger number over 10 cannot significantly improve the overall performance of teacher models.

-\subsection{Compared Methods}
+\subsubsection{Compared Methods}

-We compare our proposed \model{} with two representative unlearning methods which are applicable for class-wise unlearning. \begin{itemize}[topsep=1pt, leftmargin=10pt] \item \textbf{Retrain}: Retraining from scratch is the ground-truth unlearning method with heavy computational overhead. \item \textbf{FRR}~\cite{liu22the}: Federated Rapid Retraining (FRR) is the State-Of-The-Art (SOTA) sample-wise federated unlearning method, which can be applied to class-wise unlearning.
-We implement FRR using the published code. \end{itemize}
+We compare our proposed \model{} with representative unlearning methods which are applicable for class-wise unlearning. \begin{itemize} \item \textbf{Retrain}: Retraining from scratch is the ground-truth unlearning method with heavy computational overhead. \item \textbf{FRR}~\citep{liu2022right}: Federated Rapid Retraining is a representative sample-wise federated unlearning method, which can be applied to class-wise unlearning.
+We implement FRR using the published code. \item \textbf{SGA}~\citep{wu2022federated}: Stochastic Gradient Ascent incorporates regularization to achieve unlearning in federated learning. \item \textbf{CDP}~\citep{wang2022federated}: Class-Discriminative Pruning is a class-wise federated unlearning method designed for CNN.
+In our experiments, CDP is applicable for ResNet-10 and convolutional layers in the model used for MNIST. \end{itemize}